GleitonCampos/franz-recipe-github/README.md

 3. Create a `dev` folder if you have not already done so

-3. Unzip and copy the `franz-recipe-deezer` folder into the recipes dev directory
+3. Unzip and copy the `franz-recipe-github` folder into the recipes dev directory

 4. Restart or reload Franz